pakoy3k/pakoy3k/README.md

 ## What i'm up to

 - 👯 Problem solving and critical thinking skill.
+- Vim enthusiast
-- 🤔 I like solve problems, automate process, create tools and teach people technology.
+- 🤔 I like solve problems, automate process, create tools for developers and teach people technology.
 - 💬 If your want to contact me yo can pakoy3k@gmail.com
-- 😄 [Jeff Dean's PIN is the last 4 digits of pi] (https://www.cnblogs.com/Kimbing-Ng/p/12843689.html)
 - ⚡ MTG player

 <br />